tk755/dotfiles/README.md

 ### Existing Machine

-After initial setup, use the `bootstrap` command to install the latest dotfiles:
+Use the `bootstrap` command to apply the latest dotfiles:

 ```bash
 bootstrap           # skip conflicting files